OCR-D/ocr-d.github.io/mets.md

 OCR-D has decided to base its data exchange format on top of [METS](http://www.loc.gov/standards/mets/).

-For layout and text recognition results, the primary exchange format is [PAGE](https://github.com/OCR-D/PAGE-XML)
+For layout and text recognition results, the primary exchange format is [PAGE](https://github.com/OCR-D/PAGE-XML).

 This document defines a set of conventions and mechanism for using METS.

-Conventions for PAGE are outlined in [a separate document](page)
+Conventions for PAGE are outlined in [a separate document](page).

 ## Pixel density of images must be explicit and high enough

-The pixel density is the ratio of the number of pixels that represent a a unit of measure of the scanned object.
+The pixel density is the ratio of the number of pixels that represent a unit of measure of the scanned object.
 It is typically measured in pixels per inch (PPI, a.k.a.
 DPI).

 The original input images MUST have >= 150 ppi.